-Many people falsely believe that weight gain (and loss) is all about calories and willpower.
+Many people believe that weight gain and loss is all about calories and willpower.

-However, modern obesity research disagrees... and scientists are increasingly pointing their fingers at a hormone called leptin (1).
+However, modern obesity research disagrees.
+Scientists increasingly say that a hormone called leptin is involved (

-Being resistant to this hormone's effects (called leptin resistance) is now believed to be the leading driver of fat gain in humans (2).
+Leptin resistance, in which your body does not respond to this hormone, is now believed to be the leading driver of fat gain in humans (2).

-Leptin is a hormone that is produced by the body’s fat cells (3).
+Leptin is a hormone that is produced by your body’s fat cells (

 It is often referred to as the “satiety hormone” or the “starvation hormone.”